Thuytu91/lfz-environment-setup/guides/mac-prep.md

     - Installation downloads link: https://slack.com/downloads/
     - After installation is complete, make sure to open the application and log in to confirm you are in the proper `LearningFuze` workspace.
 1. Now that the `Slack` app has been installed, it is time to submit your Github name in the primary Slack channel for your class. **THIS STEP IS MANDATORY TO BE ABLE TO CONTINUE THE SETUP PROCESS**
-1. Now that you Github name is added to the team for the class, Use the instructions located in the `lfz-code` repository to install `VS code` and `Git`.
+1. Once you receive confirmation from an instructor that your account has been added to the GitHub team, Use the instructions located in the `lfz-code` repository to install `VS code` and `Git`.
     - Installation instructions: https://github.com/Learning-Fuze/lfz-code#macos-instructions

     - **NOTE:** The LearningFuze programs use a specially configured version of `VS code`.
 If you already have `VS Code` installed on your system, and you did not get it from us, you will **need** to delete it during the setup process.